Panthers’ season ends with 44-7 playoff loss at Bishop Watterson - Record Herald

 By then, the Panthers were getting a feel for what they were capable of doing.

-The Panthers found a solid mixture of tenacious running, led by Asher LeBeau and solid play on the line and threw the ball with much success from Trey Robinette to his primary target, Garrett Guess.
+The Panthers found a solid mixture of tenacious running, led by Asher LeBeau and solid play on the line and Trey Robinette threw the ball with much success, his primary target being Garrett Guess.

 “I think both offensively and defensively, we had pretty good game plans going into the games,” Williams said.
 “I just felt pretty good about it.